LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 export class AppModule {}
 ```
 #### 2. Create your store
 Here we have created a component that dispatches actions to create the to-do and for other operations.
-Apart from that, we are using a selector `TodoState`, from which we are getting the updated to-do list.
+Apart from that, we are using a selector `TodoState`, from which we are listening the updated to-do list.

-A store is a global state manager that dispatches actions for your state listen
 Put this code in the `app.component.ts`
 ```typescript
 // File name app.component.ts